agilecatalyst/manifest-suno/kickstarter/video/the_architect.md

 ## Sora Prompt:
 ```
-A vast cosmic blueprint floating in space slowly unfolds, sacred tools of creation materialize and align with the blueprint, the bridge-builder and architect consult in deep discussion, a magnificent leather-bound book materializes with the architect's name, camera pulls back to reveal the complete SUNO Foundation rising from the blueprint, deep purples and platinum, epic transformative atmosphere, 10 seconds, cinematic quality
+A vast cosmic blueprint floating in space slowly unfolds, sacred tools of creation materialize and align with the blueprint, two silhouettes consult in deep discussion, a magnificent leather-bound book materializes with a prestigious emblem, camera pulls back to reveal the complete SUNO Foundation rising from the blueprint, deep purples and platinum, epic transformative atmosphere, 10 seconds, cinematic quality
 ```

 ## Voiceover Script (Optional):